AndrewAnnex/SpiceyPy/README.rst

 | writing a test, writing a wrapper, doing some code review, adding
   documentation, improving infrastructure code (like setup.py), or by spreading the word.
-| Any changes can be easily shared by submitting a pull request.

 Citing SpiceyPy
 ---------------